 LTV = (Annual Contract Value x Gross Margin) / (1- Logo Renewal Rate)

-In a business where some customers are worth more than others, logo churn won’t have a direct correlation to the bottom line.
+In a business where some high LTV customers are worth more than other customer segments, logo churn won’t have a direct correlation to the bottom line.
 However, logo churn is still a valuable metric for customer success teams, as the cost of retaining customers is almost always less than the cost to acquire new ones.
-With segmentation and targeted efforts to keep specific customers longer, reducing logo churn can actually boost LTV across the board and contribute to revenue growth.
+With segmentation and targeted efforts to increase customer lifetime, reducing logo churn can actually boost LTV across the board and contribute to revenue growth.

 Avoid Common Mistakes with SaaS LTV